antonbriganti/basic-flask-api/README.md

 1. **Build step** - Used to make sure the docker image actually builds correctly (ensuring following failures will be relevant only to tests)
 2. **Test step** - Running tests using `docker-compose`.
 This was done to make sure the pipeline is using the exact setup that I have locally, as opposed to worrying about if the build agents have `python`, `pip`, etc.

-> I'd like to have a step 0 which is linting or some other code quality check.
-If you're seeing this, it means I didn't get to implement it before my deadline.

 If I were to deploy this, the pipeline would continue as follows:

 3. **Publish image** - Publish the docker image to a repository, tagging it with the build number, git commit SHA and `latest`